1200+

 Mardi Himal Base Camp Trek – 9 Days of Serene Himalayan Adventure

-The descent from the base camp brings trekkers through a different trail, often passing through Siding or Lumre, offering a new perspective of the region’s lush terraced hillsides and traditional rural life.
-The return leg is as scenic as the ascent, making every moment of the Mardi Himal Camp Trek worthwhile.
+The trekkers end up at the base camp through another route, normally via Siding or Lumre, and provide a new vantage of the green terraced hillsides and rural ways of life of the area.
+Descending is beautifully scenic as the ascent, thus, each moment of the Mardi Himal Camp Trek is going to feel rewarding.

 Highlights of Mardi Himal Trek